The core in random hypergraphs and local weak convergence: Abstract

 \section{Abstract}

 The degree of a vertex in a hypergraph is defined as the number of edges incident to it.
 In this paper we study the $k$-core, defined as the maximal induced subhypergraph of minimum degree $k$, of the random $r$-uniform hypergraph $\vH_r(n,p)$ for $r\geq 3$.
-We consider the case $k\geq 2$ and $p=d/n^{r-1}$ for which every vertex has fixed average degree $d>0$.
-We derive a multi-type branching process that describes the local structure of the $k$-core together with the mantle, i.e. the vertices outside the core.
+We consider the case $k\geq 2$ and $p=d/n^{r-1}$ for which asymptotically every vertex has fixed average degree $d/(r-1)!>0$.
+We derive a multi-type branching process that describes the local structure of the $k$-core together with the mantle, i.e. the vertices outside the $k$-core.
+This paper provides a generalization of prior work on the $k$-core problem in random graphs [A. Coja-Oghlan, O. Cooley, M. Kang, K. Skubch: How does the core sit inside the mantle?, \RSA~{\bf 51} (2017) 459--482].

 \emph{Mathematics Subject Classification:} 05C80, 05C65 (primary), 05C15 (secondary)

 \emph{Key words:} Random hypergraphs, core, branching process, Warning Propagation